Low-scaling \textit{GW} calculations of quasi-particle energies for extended systems within the numerical atomic orbital framework: Concluding Remarks

 On the extension side, several directions are particularly attractive.
 Although the code base already supports $GW$ calculations including SOC, a systematic study within the present low-scaling periodic framework remains to be carried out.
 A more complete treatment of the $\Gamma$ point is also needed, including wing corrections for anisotropic systems and Coulomb truncation schemes for low-dimensional materials.
 Finally, the favorable $\bk$-scaling of the present approach makes its extension to metallic systems especially promising.
 This will require handling fractional occupations and incorporating the plasmon contribution to the finite-size correction.
 These developments will further broaden the scope and efficiency of the present low-scaling $GW$ framework for realistic large-scale materials applications.

 \begin{acknowledgement}

 We thank Prof. Matthias Scheffler for many valuable discussions on the methodological developments and results presented in this work, and M.-Y. Z. is especially grateful for his generous support during his stay at the NOMAD laboratory at the FHI.
 We also thank Yu Cao, Huanjing Gong, and Bohan Jia for fruitful discussions.
 We acknowledge the funding support from the National Natural Science Foundation of China (Grants Nos.
 12374067, 12134012, and 12188101) and the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB0500201).
+This work was partially supported by the IOP-Humboldt Postdoctoral Fellowship in Physics of Institute of Physics, Chinese Academy of Sciences (Grant No. 202402).
 This work was also funded by the National Key Research and Development Program of China (Grant Nos.
 2022YFA1403800 and 2023YFA1507004) and the robotic AI-Scientist platform of the Chinese Academy of Sciences.

 \end{acknowledgement}

 \begin{appendix}

 {A\arabic{table}} {A\arabic{figure}}